 - NISD will offer one test session date that will begin at 8 am.
 Refer to the Important Dates below for the date of each test session.

-- Students must follow district dress code guidelines or will not be allowed to check in and test.
+- Students must follow Guidelines for the new dress and grooming policy or will not be allowed to check in and test.

 - NISD does not provide lunch for students.